nmeum/saneterm/README.md

 of [plan9port][plan9port web].

-There are also a few projects which seem to share the problem statement outlined in the Motivation but proposes different solution.
+There are also a few projects which seem to share the problem statement outlined in the Motivation but propose different solution.
 Most of which include continued support for TUIs and therefore don't benefit from other line-based editing features.
 Non-complete list: